ravi-chandra210/kdigitalCaseStudy/README.md

 JAVA Sdk, Apache Maven, Selenium Webdriver (chromedriver).
 Currently the script supports Chrome browser only but we have provided support for Firefox as well which can be used for execution with minor changes.

 # Open "config.properties" file and do the following changes --
-(i) Select the desired browser (Chrome) for execution.
-(ii) Update the mail  id in the feature file, if the given mails are already registered.
+(i) Update the mail id in the feature file, if the given mails are already registered.
-(iii) Save the changes and execute the script through either IDE or Cmd.
+(ii) Save the changes and execute the script through either IDE or Cmd.
 IDE -- Execute as JUnit Test.
 Cmd -- Move to the root directory and run the command "mvn test".